totallynotbrent/Sage/README.md

 ## Security warning

 **Trusted-network-only service.** Sage ships with no authentication.
-Anyone who can reach the Pi's IP on your local network can open the UI and use the configured model endpoint.
+Anyone who can reach the Pi's IP on your local network can call the API and use the configured model endpoint.
 Only run it on a network you trust.
 The API key stays server-side and is never delivered to the browser, and usage is bounded by the single local endpoint.
 A shared access token is a planned follow-up.